More about mixers

 Mixer value = (Source * weight) + Offset

-Offsets are useful when the mix's starts from one end of stick travel instead of the centre.
+Offsets are useful when a mix should start from one end of stick travel (instead of the centre).
+Examples include mixes driven by the throttle stick such as motor compensation.

 Example: motor compensation